Diphtheria, Tetanus, and Pertussis (DTaP)

 Some children should not get the DTaP vaccines, or should get them at a later date.
-Other children may get the vaccines only after consultation with a health care provider.
+Other children may get the vaccines only after consulting with a healthcare provider.
 These include children who:

 Previously had a moderate or serious reaction after getting vaccinated